Responding to Conundrum

 But it’s a meta-ethical question, so other people may answer differently.

 If moral values are objective, then they must be independent of my subjective perspective.
-They must therefore exist somewhere outside me, while also somehow being imposed on me.
 What is this subject-independent existence?
-How is it imposed on a subject?
+How are these objective values imposed on a subject?
+In other words, what is moral goodness and why should I be morally good?

+I can explain where social values come from.
 People can agree on laws or norms within a society.
-In that case we recognize that those laws or norms come from us.
-We constructed them.
+In that case, we recognize that those laws or norms come from us.
 We made them up to govern ourselves.
 We can change them.
 Different societies can have different laws or norms.
-I understand that the laws of my society are imposed on me by social power, not by reason or by some cosmic authority figure.
+I understand that the laws of my society are imposed on me by social power, not by reason or by God.
 The laws and norms of a society are not universal, objective standards.

 Morality is viewed as a universal, objective standard of value, and yet it is also viewed as subjectively normative.
 For example, Inmendham believes that I have an obligation to minimize the suffering of other sentient beings.
 Where does this obligation come from?
 Physics?
 Logic?
 How would you persuade me that this obligation exists?
 How do you know that it exists?